RaulDa/CarND-Traffic-Sign-Classifier-P2/README.md

 |	Batch size					|	64											|
 | Learning rate 	| 0.00075 	|

 Since it was chosen to increase the number of epochs until the accuracy stops growing, I also decided to decrease the learning rate, so that it learns slower but better, above all for the last epochs.
-Additionally, a decrease in the batch size of 64 provided slightly better results for the current network configuration.
+Additionally, a decrease in the batch size of `64` provided slightly better results for the current network configuration.

 Finally, the weights were initialized with zero mean and equal variance.
 This configuration is needed to make the Adam optimizer (method chosen by the initial LeNet architecture) work properly.

 #### 4. Solution approach and results

-As previously mentioned, LeNet was taken as base for building the network architecture.
-The reason is that this architecture provides good results for the MNIST data set, which is of similar complexity in comparison with the traffic sign data set (the last one is slightly more complex).
+As previously mentioned, `LeNet` was taken as base for building the network architecture.
+The reason is that this architecture provides good results for the `MNIST` data set, which is of similar complexity in comparison with the traffic sign data set (the last one is slightly more complex).

-Some changes were applied to the initial LeNet.
-The feature maps were increased from 6 and 14 to 8 and 20, according to the complexity increase of the new data set (includes more features to be detected).
+Some changes were applied to the initial `LeNet`.
+The feature maps were increased from `6` and `14` to `8` and `20`, according to the complexity increase of the new data set (includes more features to be detected).
 Also, the dropout regularization technique was applied to the third and fourth layers.
 The reason is that this method has been recently proved to reduce successfully the overfitting problem.

 With this changes and also the hyperparameter selection explained previously, I expected a significant increase of the accuracy.
-The initial validation accuracy was 0.89, and with the mentioned configuration the results are the following:
+The initial validation accuracy was `0.89`, and with the mentioned configuration the results are the following:

-* training set accuracy of 0.988
+* training set accuracy of `0.988`
-* validation set accuracy of 0.970
+* validation set accuracy of `0.970`
-* test set accuracy of 0.958
+* test set accuracy of `0.958`

 The slight difference in the accuracy of both validation and test sets shows that that the selected parameters and configuration prevent overfitting, that is, the network learn to detect features instead of just "learn" only the training set.
-Of course, the network provide a significant increase in the accuracy, always above 0.93.
+Of course, the network provide a significant increase in the accuracy, always above `0.93`.

 ### Test a Model on New Images